A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Proposed Tensor Algorithms

 Here $a$ is the radius of the sphere enclosing the target domain of physical sizes ${m_1}\delta_x\times m_2\delta_y$. $\theta\approx\frac{n_1}{n\rho_{\min}}$, $\phi\approx\frac{n_2}{n\rho_{\min}}$, and the product $\theta\phi$ represents the solid angle covered by the source domain as seen from the center of the target domain.
-Note that $\frac{\omega a}{\rho_{\min}}$ approximately represents the Nyquist sampling rate per direction needed in the source domain.
-The matrix and tensor butterfly ranks can be estimated as follows: \begin{itemize}[leftmargin=*,noitemsep] \item \textit{Matrix butterfly rank:} Consider a matrix butterfly factorization of $\mat{K}$.
+Note that $\frac{\omega a}{\rho_{\min}}$ approximately represents the Nyquist sampling rate per direction needed in the source domain. \ylrev{The $\epsilon$-dependent term $\Delta_\epsilon=O(\log \epsilon^{-1})$ according to analysis in \cite{Eric_1994_butterfly,michielssen_multilevel_1996}.} The matrix and tensor butterfly ranks can be estimated as follows: \begin{itemize}[leftmargin=*,noitemsep] \item \textit{Matrix butterfly rank:} Consider a matrix butterfly factorization of matricization of $\ts{K}$.
 By design, for any node pair at each level, $m_1n_1=m_2n_2=C_bn$, where $C_b^2$ represents the size of the leaf nodes.
 Therefore, the matrix butterfly rank can be estimated from \cref{eqn:dof} as